draggett/arena-webhub/README.md

 * As a hub outside of the firewall that republishes (i.e. proxies) a thing from behind the firewall

-  * The application on this hub needs to authorise the proxying of things from behind the firewall using the URL space it reserved when configuring the hub.
+  * The application on this (external) hub needs to authorise the proxying of things from behind the firewall using the URL space it reserved when configuring the hub.

   	```javascript
   	thing.proxy(jwt);  // republish the thing that connects using this token